phng3001/alliancecan/variant_calling/readme.md

 This file must list the name of the samples to analyse, one sample per line.

 ### Step 2.
 Make symbolic links of BAM files to your working directory
->**Notes:** BAM files were generated at the first part of this pipeline "Read mapping and variant calling"
+>**Notes:** BAM files were generated at Part I of this pipeline "Read mapping and variant calling"

 Example:
 ```bash